 Source: ESA calculations using Current Population Survey public-use microdata and estimates from the Employment Projections Program of the Bureau of Labor Statistics.

-In its Occupational Outlook, the U.S. Bureau of Labor Statistics (BLS) forecast that by 2022, there would be nearly 1 million more jobs in STEM than in 2012.
+In its Occupational Outlook Handbook, the U.S. Bureau of Labor Statistics (BLS) forecast that by 2022, there would be nearly 1 million more jobs in STEM than in 2012.

 But while all STEM jobs will experience growth, some fields in STEM are expanding more rapidly than others.
 In its report, the BLS listed the jobs that may offer the best STEM jobs and the most employment opportunities (job openings) through 2022.